deoclabber/CIF-Junior/README.md

 - list (1D and 2D)
 - Turtle (pen, color, size, speed, delay, how to create fireworks in Turtle, how to create shapes in Turtle, how to create clones)
 - Pygame (keybinds, RGB color model, rectangles, framerate, coordinates, how to install the library, collision, text, interactions)

+in Arduino:
+- basic syntax
+- functions
+- sensors and hardware (NodeMCU Esp8266 microcontroller)
+- how to link hardware with software

+in HTML:
+- basic syntax
+- using CSS to style

 in Github:
 - how to create account, repository, files, and folders
 - how to upload files and folders
 - Mermaid diagrams (like this one)

 in Medium:
 - how to write articles
 - how to create an account